junxit/us-congress-bills-111/bill.md

 legis-num: H. RES.
 370
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 370

-> Expressing support for designation of April 27, 2009, as “National Healthy Schools Day”.
+> Resolution expressing the support of the House of Representatives for the goals and ideals of National Healthy Schools Day.

 ## Preamble